pmahnke/mahnke-cocktails/recipe/millionaire_cocktail.md

 stars: 0
 base_spirits: "Jamaican Rum, Apricot Liqueur"
 youtube: "CZ5KSKO3sbQ"
+description: "A classic Prohibition-era sour with a rich flavor profile from Jamaican rum, sloe gin, and apricot liqueur."
 excerpt: |
   Recipe adapted from Harry Craddock's 1930 <i>The Savoy Cocktail Book</i>.
 Craddock also lists a "Millionaire Cocktail (No.2)" as follows:
   <br>- 1 Dash Anisette